My story in a nutshell

 Since then, I have taught in several independent studios in Sydney, Australia, and co-facilitated health retreats around the world in places such as Thailand, Taiwan and Samoa.
 In autumn 2015 London Gatwick Airport enlisted my help to create a pre-flight yoga routine, to help passengers relax before flying, shown on screens in Gatwick’s South Terminal.

-I am a certified Personal Trainer and Yoga Teacher and have completed extensive training in Strength and Conditioning with world-renowned coaches including Charles Poliquin and Paul Chek.
-I have studied with many internationally acclaimed yoga teachers too including Sharon Gannon and David Life (founders of Jivamukti Yoga).
-Over the last five years I have obtained qualifications in Chinese Massage and Dry Needling Therapies and various other nutritional based courses including the Poliquin Biosignature Modulation*.
+I am a certified Personal Trainer and Yoga Teacher with over 10 years industry experience.
+In addition to this, over the last five years I have obtained qualifications in Chinese Massage, Dry Needling and Fascial Stretch Therapy with the Stretch to Win institute.
 I feel that this has enabled an eclectic and holistic approach to the way I educate my clients and myself.

 I see my mission in life as broadcasting the message, as widely as possible that the key to health is a commitment to your own self-love and self worth.